mschluetter/ImageResizer/readme.md

 resizer = ImageResizer(imgpath, safepath, max_width=500, max_height=400)
 resizer.run()
 ```
-The images look quite the same but the size is now 500 * 333 because the aspect ratio is locked now.
+The resized image looks quite the same but the size is now 500 * 333 because the aspect ratio is locked now.
 When you look at both images combined you see the difference.<br />
 <img src="examples/combined.jpg" width="70%" /><br />

 ## Crop an image